Cleburne County, Alabama: Geography

 According to the United States Census Bureau, the county has a total area of 561 sqmi, of which 560 sqmi is land and 0.9 sqmi (0.2%) is water.
-It is the fourth-smallest county in Alabama by land area and second-largest by total area.
+It is the second-largest in Alabama by total area.
 Cleburne County is home to Alabama's highest natural point on Cheaha Mountain which is part of the southernmost mountain range in the Appalachian Mountains.